Direct laser acceleration in underdense plasmas with multi-PW lasers: a path to high-charge, GeV-class electron bunches: Abstract

 \section{Abstract}

 The direct laser acceleration (DLA) of electrons in underdense plasmas can provide 100s of nC of electrons accelerated to near-GeV energies using currently available lasers.
 Here we demonstrate the key role of electron transverse displacement in the acceleration and use it to analytically predict the expected maximum electron energies.
-The energy scaling is shown to be in agreement with full-scale Quasi-3D particle-in-cell (PIC) simulations and can be directly used for optimizing DLA in near-future laser facilities.
+The energy scaling is shown to be in agreement with full-scale quasi-3D particle-in-cell (PIC) simulations of a laser pulse propagating through a preformed guiding channel and can be directly used for optimizing DLA in near-future laser facilities.
 The strategy towards optimizing DLA through matched laser focusing is presented for a wide range of plasma densities paired with current and near-future laser technology.
-Electron energies in excess of 10 GeV are accessible for lasers at $I\sim 10^{21}~\mathrm{W/cm^2}$.
+Electron energies in excess of 10 GeV are accesible for lasers at $I\sim 10^{21}~\mathrm{W/cm^2}$.